kevalshah90/llm-clustering-case-study/README.md

 ## Getting Started

-The `main-notebook.ipynb` is the primary file that references the data files and performs read, write, cluster and summarize operations.
+The `main_notebook.ipynb` is the primary file that references the data files and performs read, write, cluster and summarize operations.
 The notebook is divided into roughly 3 sections, 1) Mapping CIK-Company task 2) Summarization 3) Clustering.

 Set the working directory as the directory that includes the `inscope-take-home.ipynb` file.
 The `.html` 10k files are saved in the `\data` folder and read from there.